 INCOME FROM OPERATIONS.
 As a result of the foregoing factors, operating income increased \$4.5 million, or 250.0%, to \$6.3 million for the six months ended June 30, 1996 from \$1.8 million for the six months ended June 30, 1995.
 Operating income as a percentage of revenues increased from 8.1% for the six months ended June 30, 1995 to 11.1% for the six months ended June 30, 1996.
 Operating income was \$2.7 million, representing 12.4% of revenues, for the first three months of 1996.
-The decrease in operating income as a percentage of revenues for the first six months of 1996 from the first three months of 1996 resulted primarily from approximately \$900,000 in costs relating to the rapid expansion of a recently introduced program for a major client, which costs were incurred principally in the second quarter of 1996.
+The decrease in operating income as a percentage of revenues for the first six months of 1996 from the first three months of 1996 resulted primarily from approximately \$900,000 in costs relating to the rapid expansion of a recently introduced program for a major client, which costs were incurred principally in the second quarter of 1996, as well as costs associated with the related relocation of a smaller client program from one Call Center to another.
 During the three months ended June 30, 1996, the Company had \$10.6 million in increased revenues from clients for which the Company commenced operations in the first quarter of 1996.